sarasgambato/ResearchTrack1_Assignment1/Assignment 1/README.md

             print("Right a bit...")
             turn(+1, 0.5)
 ```
-Once the robot is right in front of the token, so once `dist < d_th` (where `d_th` is the distance threshold), the routine states that the robot grabs it and checks the distance from the closest golden token on the left and on the right of itslef via the function `check_distance()`, descripted in the next section.
+Once the robot is right in front of the token, so once `dist < d_th` (where `d_th` is the distance threshold, which is set at 0.4), the routine states that the robot grabs it and checks the distance from the closest golden token on the left and on the right of itslef via the function `check_distance()`, descripted in the [next section](#vision).
 This last control was implemented so that when the robot turns to release the token behind itslef, it does not collide with the walls because it will turn in the direction where there is more space.
 Code implementation:
 ```python
 if dist < d_th: